EIBOR 3M 3.85% CBUAE Base 3.65% Best Islamic 3.90% Best Conventional 3.78% EIBOR 3M 3.85% CBUAE Base 3.65% Best Islamic 3.90% Best Conventional 3.78%

 By Nadia Hussain, Islamic Finance Specialist · 10 min read

-Islamic home finance is cheaper than conventional mortgage finance in the UAE right now.
-The lowest profit rate on the market is 3.25% reducing from National Bank of Fujairah (MortgageCompare.ae tracker, March 2026).
-The lowest conventional interest rate is 3.70% from HSBC.
-On a AED 2,000,000 property with 20% deposit over 25 years, that 0.45% gap means AED 384 less per month and roughly AED 115,000 less over the life of the finance.
-Islamic currently wins on price.
+Islamic and conventional mortgage finance are closely priced in the UAE right now.
+The lowest conventional interest rate on the market is 3.78% reducing from Standard Chartered (MortgageCompare.ae tracker, June 2026).
+The lowest Islamic profit rate is 3.90% from Dubai Islamic Bank.
+On a AED 2,000,000 property with 20% deposit over 25 years, that 0.12% gap means roughly AED 105 more per month for the Islamic option, about AED 31,500 over the life of the finance.
+Conventional is marginally cheaper at the cheapest tier, but the difference is small.
 Here is the maths.

-But price is only one part of the decision.
+Price is only one part of the decision, and with the gap this narrow, it may be the least important part.
 These are structurally different products.
 The bank's legal relationship to your property, what happens if you default, how rates reset after the fixed period, and the Shariah compliance question itself all matter.
 I have spent twelve years in Islamic finance structuring, and the number of buyers who choose a product without understanding the structure still surprises me.
-This article walks through every difference that actually affects your wallet and your risk, with March 2026 numbers sourced from bank rate sheets and our rate comparison tracker.
+This article walks through every difference that actually affects your wallet and your risk, with June 2026 numbers sourced from bank rate sheets and our rate comparison tracker.

 Before we get into structure, here is what the market looks like this month.
-These are the five lowest rates available for a standard residential purchase (expat, first property, under AED 5M).
+These are some of the lowest rates available for a standard residential purchase (expat, first property, under AED 5M).

 Bank Type Rate Structure